kera-cudmore/seaside-sewing/README.md

 The current implementation of the site does not feature the header and footer image as envisaged in the mockup, due to issues I faced with trying to resize SVG files.
 This is something I would like to add in to the next implementation of the project, however some optimisation to the current performance scores will likely be needed first to prevent them dropping any lower.

+#### **Defensive programming**

+Defensive programming has been used throughout the site to prevent users accessing pages when they don't have the relevent permissions.
+This has been accomplished by checking whether a user is a superuser for admin related tasks.
+If users try to access pages that they don't have the required permission level for, they will be shown an error toast which gives feedback to the user to let them know they don't have the required permissions as only an administrator can perform those tasks.

+#### **Stock management system**

+I have implemented a rudimentary stock management system within the site.
+Products have a stock value (this is set to 0 as default when a product is created) and I have used Django to inject these values onto my products and product details page in the tag section so a user is able to see how many of that item is currently in stock.
+I have used this stock value as the upper limit for the plus quantity buttons to prevent a user entering more of a product into their cart if there is not enough stock to meet the demand.
+On checkout, I update the stock values for each product to reduce them by the quantity purchased.
+An if/else statement checks to see if the stock value is 0, and if it is an out of stock text will display instead of a stock value.
+As the plus quantity button uses the stock value, this will also become disabled preventing the user adding the product to their cart.
+The user can manually input a quantity in the quantity input, however on clicking the add to bag button, they will be shown a tooltip letting them know that there is not enough stock to process their request.

+This is a very basic way of creating a stock management system, and has its flaws, as several users could potentially have the stock in their bags at the same time.
+Ideally the better way to acomplish this would be to utilise a separate stock table, and to update the stock value upon adding to the bag.
+This would update the stock value then shown to other users of the site and prevent several people purchasing the last of stock at the same time.
+The stock value would then have to be changed should a user close their browser tab with items in the bag (as this would close their session cookie which is where the bag is being stored) and not complete their purchase.
+This was a little too complex for me to delve into during this project due to the limited timeframe I had, however it is something I would like to learn more about as this would make my e-commerce store more polished and professional grade.

+#### **Feaures for next version**

+Due to time constraints, I have not had chance to implement these features in this version of the shop.
+I have taken the time to make sure that the core functionality of the site is complete and would like to add these features in the next version.
+This is the same for the social media log in section.

 #### **Home Page**

 The home page of the site features a welcoming message and underneath displays cards with each of the categories on.
 These cards when clicked will take a user directly to that categories product page. currently all the cards feature a line illustration of a lighthouse, however in the next phase of the project I would like to update the categories model to include an image and be able to update each card with an image that represents that category which I think will increase users understanding of what is included in that category.